Colombo, Sri Lanka: A Practical Guide for 2026

 Colombo is Sri Lanka’s commercial capital.
 It drives the country’s banking, shipping, tech, and tourism sectors.
 While Sri Jayawardenepura Kotte serves as the official administrative capital, Colombo runs the economy.

 But Colombo still feels local.
 You see morning fish markets.
 You hear mosque calls to prayer in Pettah.
 You watch families fly kites at sunset.
 It hasn’t turned into a sterile business hub.
-That balance makes it interesting.
+That balance certainly makes it interesting.

 A Short History You Should Know